Sensor network localization has a benign landscape after low-dimensional relaxation

 \subsection{Historical note}

-Multidimensional scaling (MDS) is the problem of recovering positions (up to rigid transformations) in Euclidean space from all pairwise distances~\citep{shepard1962analysis, torgerson1958theory, kruskal1964multidimensional, kruskal1964nonmetric}.
+Consider the problem of recovering positions (up to rigid transformations) in Euclidean space from all pairwise distances~\citep{shepard1962analysis, torgerson1958theory, kruskal1964multidimensional, kruskal1964nonmetric}.
 When the distances are standard Euclidean distances, this problem can be solved efficiently.
 The idea is to recover pairwise inner products from the distances, then to compute an eigendecomposition of the resulting Gram matrix.
 See also~\citep{wickelmaier2003introduction, borg2007modern}.

 The cost function~\eqref{eq:snl} is often referred to as the \emph{squared-stress} function (s-stress for short)~\citep{takane1977nonmetric,groenen1996least}.
 Several variants exist, such as the simple stress function, in which norms and distances are not squared~\citep{deleeuw1993fitting}.
 The latter is not differentiable everywhere and is known to have many spurious local minimizers~\citep{trosset1997existence}. \cite{halsted2022riemannian} propose a Riemannian reformulation, with optimization over edge directions.